The purpose of Provenance is to foster access to PROV’s archival holdings and broaden its relevance to the wider Victorian community.

 Provenance is an Open Access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles, or use them for any other lawful purpose, without asking prior permission from the publisher or the author.
 This is in accordance with the Budapest Open Access Initiative (BOAI) definition of Open Access.

 Provenance is archived regularly in PANDORA, Australia’s Web Archive, which is a growing collection of Australian online publications, established initially by the National Library of Australia in 1996, and now built in collaboration with nine other Australian libraries and cultural collecting organisations.

-The name, PANDORA, is an acronym that encapsulates our mission: Preserving and Accessing Networked Documentary Resources of Australia.
+The name, PANDORA, is an acronym that encapsulates the web archive's mission: Preserving and Accessing Networked Documentary Resources of Australia.

 Copyright in each article remains with the author of the relevant article.
-Authors have the right to publish their articles elsewhere subject to acknowledgment of prior publication in Provenance.
+Authors retain the right to re-publish their articles elsewhere at any time subject to acknowledgment of prior publication in Provenance.